In-betweenland: As 2020 slips away, an American snapshot | Federal News Network

 Two things happened in the United States recently, both of which offer potential insight.

-The first: Last month, news surfaced that Roadside America, one of rural Pennsylvania’s most enduring attractions, was closing after eight decades.
+The first: Last month, the news surfaced that Roadside America, one of rural Pennsylvania’s most enduring attractions, was closing after eight decades.
 The place, born of one man’s childhood memories, grew into a model railroad landscape that filled an entire building.
-Now its detailed miniatures of American life in the early and mid-20th centuries are being auctioned off.
+Now its detailed miniature representations of American life in the early and mid-20th centuries are being dismantled and auctioned off beginning Monday.

 Yet Lyon Gardiner Tyler Jr.’s death in October at age 95 suggests a counternarrative.